 After his return to Brisbane, Dr Fanning received a National Health and Medical Research Council (NHMRC) Post Graduate Fellowship at the Leukaemia Foundation of Queensland’s Research Laboratory.
 In the following years Dr Fanning worked as a visiting haematologist with Royal Brisbane and Women’s Hospital, Mater Adult Hospital and Sullivan and Nicolaides Partners.
 In 1997 Dr Fanning became the director of haematology and oncology for the Prince Charles Hospital in Brisbane.

 In 1998 Dr Fanning commenced a position as director of Haematology and Oncology Clinics of Australia (HOCA, now Icon) and has continued with the group to the present day.
-Dr Fanning continues to treat patients at Icon Cancer Care’s Wesley, Chermside and South Brisbane clinics.
+Dr Fanning continues to treat patients at Icon Cancer Centre Wesley, Chermside and South Brisbane.

 Dr Fanning has a special interest in the treatment of leukaemia, myelodysplasia, lymphoma and Hodgkin’s disease.